Senither/hypixel-discord-chat-bridge/README.md

     git clone https://github.com/Senither/hypixel-discord-chat-bridge.git

-Next go into the `hypixel-discord-chat-bridge` folder and install all the dependencies using Yarn.
+Next go into the `hypixel-discord-chat-bridge` folder and install all the dependencies using npm.

-    yarn
+    npm install yarn.lock
+    npm uninstall mineflayer
+    npm install mineflayer
+    npm audit fix

 While the dependencies are being installed you can copy the configuration file.